 Leg cramps occur frequently in pregnancy.
 They can be decreased and improved with stretching; reaching over and pulling toes toward you can help.
 Increasing your potassium with a banana a day, your calcium, and magnesium have all been suggested as helpful in regards to leg cramps.
 If leg cramps occur multiple times a day please call and inform provider of frequent cramping.
 If you would notice calf pain, and/or one calf larger than the other, red, swollen, or warm it is very important to call your provider immediately.
 Call and go to ER immediately if you experience calf pain with shortness of breath, chest pain or palpitations.

 It is safe to paint in pregnancy as long as the paint is water-based and the painting is done in a very well-ventilated area.
 We would advise that you wait to paint until after the first trimester, and avoid paint strippers and thinners.
-Avoid using ladder or scaffolding, pregnant can affect your sense of balance and puts you at a risk of falling.
+Avoid using ladder or scaffolding, as being pregnant can affect your sense of balance and puts you at a risk of falling.

 Intercourse in pregnancy is ok as long as the pregnancy is progressing in a normal, complication free fashion.
 We recommend avoiding intercourse until after 8 weeks, to ensure pregnancy is progressing appropriately and to prevent bleeding from cervical irritation.
 If you develop any spotting or bleeding after intercourse, contractions or develop cramping, please call your provider immediately.